cchitsiang/awesome-stars/topics.md

 ## self-hosted

-- [getmaxun/maxun](https://github.com/getmaxun/maxun) - Easiest no code web data extraction platform.
-Instantly turn any website into API or spreadsheet.
+- [getmaxun/maxun](https://github.com/getmaxun/maxun) - ⚡ Easiest no code web data extraction platform • Instantly turn any website into API or spreadsheet ⚡
 - [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
 - [lunary-ai/lunary](https://github.com/lunary-ai/lunary) - The production toolkit for LLMs.
 Observability, prompt management and evaluations.
 - [n8n-io/self-hosted-ai-starter-kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) - The Self-hosted AI Starter Kit is an open-source template that quickly sets up a local AI environment.
 Curated by n8n, it provides essential tools for creating secure, self-hosted AI workflows.